Skip to content

 Study Tips

 Pick one suit for a week.
 Pull a card each day and write a short reflection on how that suit shows up in real life.
 Keep it specific and grounded.
-Over time, you will spot clear patterns that connect the suit’s themes to daily events and decisions.
+You’ll start spotting clear patterns that connect the suit’s themes to daily events.

-Create a number map with ten rows for one to ten and four columns for the suits.
-In each box, note how the number’s stage plays out in that suit.
-This becomes a quick reference that makes your readings sharper and easier to follow.
+Create a number map.
+Ten rows (one for each number), four columns (one for each suit).
+In each box, note how that number’s energy plays out in that suit.
+Quick reference that makes your readings sharper.

 Build a court reference from your own life.
-For each rank in each suit, jot down a person, role, or approach it could represent.
-Update these as your understanding deepens and your style evolves.
+For each rank in each suit, write down a person, role, or approach it could represent.
+Update it as your understanding deepens.
+Make it yours, not someone else’s interpretation.

 Frequently Asked Questions